Atmospheric-Composition-Analysis-Group/Getting-Started/source/compute1_gchp_troubleshooting.md

 # GCHP Tips on Compute1

+This page has tips for diagnosing GCHP crashes that were caused by Compute1 system errors, and steps you can take to improve the robustness of your simulations.

-## Common Errors that Aren't Your Fault
+## Common Compute1 Errors That Will Crash Your Simulation

 There are two common errors on Compute1 that can crash GCHP simulations, even if the simulation is totally valid.
 In most case restarting/resuming your simulation will work.
 However, if you're running many simulations in parallel, these reliability issues can turn into a major headache.
 This page has tips for improving the robustness of GCHP simulations on Compute1, and remediation steps for crashes.